Case Details

 Source Documents

-This article summarises and analyses [2014] SGCA 28 for legal research and educational purposes.
+This article analyses [2014] SGCA 28 for legal research and educational purposes.
 It does not constitute legal advice.
-Readers are encouraged to consult the full judgment for the Court's complete reasoning.
+Readers should consult the full judgment for the Court's complete reasoning.